 Marco Iacaboni, Mirroring People: The Science of Empathy and How We Connect to Others

-While this blog has written about empathy before, not enough can be said about its potential to transform our experiences.
+While I’ve written about empathy before, not enough can be said about its potential to transform our personal and social experiences.
 The Brooks article serves as a good vehicle to shed some more light on the subject.
-While Brooks raised some questions that are, from the perspective of science, not yet answered; his examples border so much on the conclusive, that is hard not to assume that his agenda may be more cynical than exploratory.
+While Brooks raised some questions that are, from the perspective of science, not yet answered; his examples border so much on the conclusive, that it is hard not to assume that his agenda may be more cynical than exploratory.

 Brooks begins his article by stating, “We are living in the middle of an empathy craze.”